Jewelbots/arduino-firmware/README.md

 7. Click File -> New

 8. Hold down the Magic Button on the Jewelbot for 2 seconds.
-Observe the charging light turn off.
+Observe the charging light turns off, or if you have previously updated that the lights glow purple.

 9. Hit the upload button or the "arrow".